KarolJastrzebski/maze-kata/readme.txt

 - Maze can have any shape, not only rectangular.
 Although, haven't tested for edge cases.

+- Minimal maze consists just of the starting point.

-- Finish point is not required.
+- Finish point is not handled as wasn't part of the acceptance criteria.
   Explorer can step onto that field without any consequences.

 - Tracker contains history of Pose changes and is able to return set of visited locations.